Lissy93/dashy/docs/readme.md

 - [Icons](/docs/icons.md) - Outline of all available icon types for sections and items
 - [Language Switching](/docs/multi-language-support.md) - Details on how to switch language, or add a new locale
 - [Status Indicators](/docs/status-indicators.md) - Using Dashy to monitor uptime and status of your apps
+- [Searching  & Shortcuts](/docs/searching.md) - Finding and launching your apps, and using keyboard shortcuts
 - [Theming](/docs/theming.md) - Complete guide to applying, writing and modifying themes and styles

 ### Misc